DuxfordSBD/duxfordsbd.github.io/participating/register.md

 permalink: "/participating/register"
 ---

 There will be 3 races on the day, two childrens races and the adult race.
 The first childrens race is for children aged 4 –7 or 8-11, these must have a responsible adult accompanying them throughout the race.
 The second childrens race is for children aged 12-15, they will complete two circuits of the [childrens race route][1] and do not require an adult to run with them.

 The adults race has three categories: aged 16+, elite and veterans (55+).
 The elite category is new for 2019 and is for teams that have previously, or predict they will, complete the [1.4 mile race route][2] in less than 10 minutes.

-Please ensure ages on the day are [as per the rules][3].
+Please ensure ages on the day are [as per the general rules][general_rules].

 Both races will start at the John Barleycorn with the childrens race starting at 12 pm and the adults race at 1 pm.

 Please note places are limited and will be allocated on a first come first serve basis.
 Entry costs are as follows:

  * £5.00 per team for the childrens race
  * £10.00 per team for the adults race

 Cheques should be made payable to **'Duxford Charity Derby'** and payment should be sent to **Peter Stribling, 16 Grange Road, Duxford, CB22 4QE** no later than 31st August 2019.
 Alternatively you can use our [CRUK fundraising page][4] to pay the entry fee, just be sure to include your team name and that the donation is for race entry in the message you provide.

+By entering you confirm that you will abide by [our general rules][general_rules] and [childrens rules][childrens_rules] or [adult rules][adults_rules], depending on which race you will compete in.

 If you would prefer to fill out a paper copy of the team registration form this can be downloaded [here][5].